 5) It is very hot in Chennai

-Temperature is never very hot in Chennai if you compare to Delhi.
+Temperature is never very hot in Chennai if you compare to other hotter parts of India.
 It is just that there are no low temperatures here.
 Woolens are not required normally.
-Chennai is a coastal area and the temperatures generally go slightly over 40 degree Centigrade.
+Chennai is a coastal area and the temperatures may go slightly over 40 degree Centigrade.
 In Delhi the temperature is higher.
-Humidity could be an issue in Chennai but that is also in Delhi and Mumbai.
-It doesn't rain here (or I should say rained here) as much as it did in Mumbai when we were there.
-But people say the Monsoon here is the returning one and it rains in October, November.
+Humidity however; is what makes people feel that Chennai is a hot place.
+I was told my landlord to purchase and air conditioner otherwise it would be difficult for me to live here.
+I have a small kid (who was 2 years old then) so I didn't take a risk.
+Wind is good and for a house with good ventilation bachelor's might opt not going for AC but it is always good to have one.
+It doesn't rain here as much as it does in Mumbai but I have seen one flooding event in 2015 which people say was because of many reasons.
+General belief is that Monsoon arrives in October, November.

 Looking for House on Rent in Chennai - Here are some tips: